Being prepared to say No allows you to have a three-stage approach when faced with typical upsetting situations.

 You might want to blurt out ‘Leave me alone!’ but that would disrupt the dinner and make you look like the bad guy.
 Or you might want to try and slough it off with ‘Whatever.’ but that leaves you open to further questioning.

-A thought out three-step response that you like can minimize the chance of blood being spilt.
+A thought out three-step response that you like can minimize the chance of your blood being spilt.

 It could go something like this: